Master of Arts in Religion Degree Requirements

 3. Exceptions to the final-term residency requirement may be made for students on approved exchange or joint-degree study.
 In all cases a minimum of twenty-four credits must be earned through course work at Yale.

-Students are encouraged to elect courses in other schools and departments of the University.
-Any student who takes more than nine hours in another school or department of the University comes under the regulations for interdepartmental study; see Interdepartmental Studies, in the chapter Other Curricular Considerations.
+Students are encouraged to elect courses in other schools and departments of the university.
+Any student who takes more than nine hours in another school or department of the university comes under the regulations for interdepartmental study; see Interdepartmental Studies, in the chapter Other Curricular Considerations.
 See the chapter Areas and Courses of Study for information about credit for undergraduate courses.

 Students awarded the M.A.R. degree who continue their studies for the M.Div. degree will not be awarded both degrees for less than four full academic years of study.